-With over 50 hours of playtime, this educational video game provides players with an understanding of both the policies shaping the relationships between the federal government and tribal nations and Indigenous perspectives of history.
+This educational video game provides players with an understanding of both the policies shaping the relationships between the federal government and tribal nations and Indigenous perspectives of history.
 The first video game of its kind, When Rivers Were Trails, leads the player from northern Minnesota across the Great Plains and the Rocky Mountains to the Pacific Northwest ending in northern California.
 In addition to a rich narrative, players will participate in mini-games and resource collection on their journey.

 Teacher Professional Development

 I provide workshop and seminar style teacher professional development to teachers at public, private, and tribally-controlled primary and secondary schools using the culturally-relevant, place-based curriculum, Lessons of Our Land.
 Since inception of the professional development program in the summer of 2015, I have provided direct assistance and training to 3,125 teacher reaching approximately 62,000 students in six states.

 Beginning in January 2019, the online teacher professional development program was launched.
 This online training is comprised of six hours of instructional materials that includes a one-hour recorded teaching demonstration and also includes a fully functional discussion forum.
 While originally created to be a standalone training program, the online professional development curriculum may be used in conjunction with on-site trainings.
 These forums provide a platform for teachers to develop online professional learning communities, discussing issues in teaching, pedagogy, and curriculum development.

 For more information about the Lessons of Our Land curriculum or the online professional development program, please visit lessonsofourland.org.